Will India Require More Missile Tracking Ship like the INS Dhruv?

 Article by Shantanu K. Bansal

-The development of INS Dhruv (earlier known as the Project VC 11184) was a great breakthrough in several aspects.
+The development of INS Dhruv (earlier known as the Project VC 11184) is a great breakthrough in several aspects.
 Not only in terms of aiding India’s own missile development programme as the ship shall provide crucial data on strategic missile tests to be performed by us in future, it shall also enable India collecting data on missile tests to be conducted by other countries.

 The ship is manned by personnel from National Technical Research Organisation (NTRO) which is country’s premier TECHINT organisation.
 The Ship features the most sophisticated SIGINT apparatus on its deck for intelligence gathering.
 As we know, the Indian Ocean Region accounts for the most busiest sea supply channels on earth and the region have become a hub for most of the international Navies to operate, especially the sudden increase of Chinese Naval ship floating across the region ever since 2009.